Liquid metal coatings,

 - for all substrates that can be coated

 - electronic shielding

-If you have questions about our real metal coatings, real metal surfaces or liquid metal coatings, please call us.
-We will be pleased to help you. +49 8502 9173-0
+If you have any questions about our real metal coatings, real metal surfaces or liquid metal coatings, please call us.
+We will be happy to help you. +49 8502 9173-0

 Liquid metal surfaces - detailed and precise

-Refined surfaces look very similar to the original.
+Finished surfaces look confusingly similar to the original.

 A common example from practice: a bare iron door is attached to a wooden door frame for structural reasons.
 The customer's wish: the same appearance of the bare iron door and the wooden door frame.
-In addition, the wooden frame should "age", i.e. rust patina should develop on the frame - as on the iron door - over time.
+In addition, the wooden frame should "age", i.e. rust patina should develop on the frame - as on the iron door - in the course of time.

 The sophisticated process technology of liquid metal coating makes this possible!
-And much more: bronze surfaces become greenish and brownish like the original.
-Over time, aluminium applications become white-grey, copper coatings dark brown.
-And in the case of iron surfaces, a rusty patina is created.
+And much more: surfaces made of bronze become greenish and brownish like the original.
+Aluminium applications turn white-grey over time, copper coatings dark brown.
+And in the case of iron surfaces, a rusty patina develops.

-RGO surfaces are real metal surfaces - the basis without protective lacquer is real metal - depending on the specification, brass, bronze, copper etc...
-Surface irregularities, processing traces in the metal naturally deviate from homogeneous colour image phenomena depending on the type of treatment.
-Among other things, edge zones and boundary images can change colour in the continuous quantity due to the treatment at junctions and edges.
-Thus, patination also has a lively character.
-The surfaces are mostly processed by hand and their irregular gloss and appearance do not represent defects, but rather the metallizing character is given.
-In corners, edges and tapered junctions, grinding, patination and polishing deviations from the entire surface are visible.
+RGO surfaces are real metal surfaces - the base without protective lacquer is real metal - depending on the specification, brass, bronze, copper etc...
+Surface irregularities, machining marks in the metal naturally deviate from homogeneous colour appearance depending on the type of treatment.
+Among other things, edge zones and boundary images can change colour in the continuous quantity due to processing at connection points and edges.
+Thus, patination also has a living character.
+The surfaces are mostly worked by hand and do not represent defects in an irregular sheen and appearance, but thus the metallising character is given.
+In corners, edges and running out connection points, sanding, patinating and polishing deviations to the entire surface are visible.